pmean/build-website/text/04/no-mechanism.md

 > they should not endure in a research setting something that they
 > routinely seek out for their daily care?
 >
 > **Paternalism or partnership?
-Patients have grown up-and there\'s no
+Patients have grown up-and there's no
 > going back.** Coulter A. Bmj 1999: 319(7212); 719-20.
 > [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=10487980&dopt=Abstract)
 > [\[Full